 Every credit card has a minimum monthly repayment amount set out in its rules, which you can find in the summary box before applying.
 This is usually a percentage of the total amount or a relatively small sum, plus any interest charged or default penalty payments.

-Generally if you pay the minimum monthly repayment you will have to pay off your balance over a longer period, thus incurring more interest charges, so if possible, it is best to pay all of the balance due or at least a higher amount than the minimum monthly repayment amount.
+Generally if you pay the minimum monthly repayment you will have to pay off your balance over a longer period, thus incurring more interest charges, so if possible, it is best to pay all the balance due or at least a higher amount than the minimum monthly repayment amount.

-Your credit card bill will usually state the “minimum amount due” each month, which you will have to pay.
+Your credit card bill will usually state the "minimum amount due" each month, which you will have to pay.
+Make sure you pay off this amount, even if you cannot clear the full balance.

 A credit card money transfer is similar to a standard balance transfer, except you can use your credit card to help pay off your current account overdraft debt.
 A balance transfer can only be used to pay off the debt on another credit card, whereas a money transfer can cover your current account debt too.